 Government officials from the world's leading oil exporting countries opened talks in Vienna, Austria on Thursday (30 May).

-Government officials from the world's leading oil exporting countries opened talks in Vienna, Austria on Thursday (30 May).
+Background: Government officials from the world's leading oil exporting countries opened talks in Vienna, Austria on Thursday (30 May).
 They are to recommend prices for the third quarter of 1974 and discuss tax reforms designed to soak up oil company profits.

 Meeting as the Economic Commission of the Organisation of Petroleum Exporting Countries (OPEC), the Government experts are making their recommendations in order that they may be considered by oil ministers at their next meeting in Quito, Ecuador on June 15.